sunmughan/sunmughan/README.md

-<h2>Hi there 👋 I am Sunmughan, an Indian software developer maintly but touches everything, servers, bots, community management, events, social networks and more.
+<h2>Hi there 👋 I am Sunmughan, an Indian software developer mainly but touches everything, servers, bots, community management, events, social networks and more.
 Read more about me below:</h2>

 - I’m primarily a Full Stack Developer.
 - I like experimenting with tech.
 This has led me into many interesting domains such as writing firmware code for Android Smartphones and building mobile SDKs for Android & iOS.